 Do I need equipment breakdown coverage?

 You likely have more costly appliances, equipment and electronic devices in your home now than ever before.
-Smart technology, security systems and connected homes are part of everyday life for many homeowners.
-More people have set up home offices and will continue to work remotely, and others upped their home workout game with the purchase of expensive gym equipment during the pandemic.
-Modern technology makes our homes more comfortable, keeps your household running efficiently and makes life more fun.
+For business owners, you probably rely on industry-specific machinery and equipment to run your business.
+Smart technology, security systems and connected homes are part of everyday life for many property owners.
+More people have set up home offices for remote work.
+Others upped their home workout game with the purchase of expensive gym equipment during the pandemic.
+Modern technology makes our lives more comfortable, keeps your household or business running efficiently and makes life more fun.

 Sounds too good to be true, right?
-Not if you have equipment breakdown coverage on your homeowners insurance policy.
-An equipment breakdown coverage endorsement added to your homeowners policy protects against certain mechanical and electrical breakdowns in your home.
+Not if you have equipment breakdown coverage on your insurance policy.
+An equipment breakdown coverage endorsement protects against certain mechanical and electrical breakdowns in your home or business.

 What is covered under an equipment breakdown endorsement?

-Equipment breakdown coverage protects many common household items and systems from mechanical, electrical and pressure systems breakdown.
+Equipment breakdown coverage protects many common personal belongings and systems from mechanical, electrical and pressure systems breakdown.
 Here’s a list of what’s typically covered:

-In addition to covering mechanical items, an equipment breakdown endorsement includes other benefits.
-Coverage to expedite repairs, spoilage coverage for the loss of perishable goods, pollutant cleanup and removal, coverage for the equipment if the repair needs taken care of off your property, additional living expenses, and safety, efficiency and environmental improvements can all be provided for under equipment breakdown coverage.
+In addition to covering mechanical items, an equipment breakdown endorsement includes other benefits like: coverage to expedite repairs, spoilage coverage for the loss of perishable goods, pollutant cleanup and removal, coverage for the equipment if the repair needs taken care of off your property, lost business income, liability coverage if a breakdown at your home or business causes damage to someone else’s property, additional living expenses, and safety, efficiency and environmental improvements.

 Is equipment breakdown coverage expensive?

-Isn’t the equipment inside my home already covered?
+Isn’t the equipment inside my home or business already covered?

-Many homeowners mistakenly believe their appliances and home systems are covered for mechanical and electrical breakdown under their standard homeowners policy or a warranty.
+Many property owners mistakenly believe their appliances, technology and systems are covered for mechanical and electrical breakdown under their standard policies and warranties.

 Homeowners insurance policies